How to Take Care of Your Baby’s Emerging Teeth

 - Avoid cavities by not leaving your baby with a bottle of milk or juice once feeding is done.

 While brushing teeth is something most of us do when we are almost half asleep, brushing a baby’s teeth may need more of an effort.
-Here are a few tips to help you get started
+Here are a few tips to help you get started:

-- Your baby may feel discomfort and be reluctant to let their teeth get brushed in the beginning.
+- Your baby may feel discomfort and be reluctant to let his teeth get brushed in the beginning.
 A good workaround for this is making fun little games and demonstrating how toothbrushing is important by doing it yourself.
 A cold teething ring or a cold washcloth which the baby can chew on helps too.

 - Before using special teething gels and creams, consult your doctor.